 Active Ingredient History

 A hemicellulose is one of a number of heteropolymers, such as arabinoxylans, present along with cellulose in almost all terrestrial plant cell walls.
-While cellulose is crystalline, strong, and resistant to hydrolysis, hemicelluloses have random, amorphous structure with little strength.
-They are easily hydrolyzed by dilute acid or base as well as a myriad of hemicellulase enzymes.
+Cellulose is crystalline, strong, and resistant to hydrolysis.
+Hemicelluloses are branched, shorter in length than cellulose, and also show a propensity to crystallize.
+They can be hydrolyzed by dilute acid or base as well as a myriad of hemicellulase enzymes.
 Wikipedia

 Organization | Org Type | FDA approvals | Clinical Trials involvement | Org ID | Force Sort |